 I also understand that at a domestic violence hearing, everyone is or was family and that emotions run deep.
 I will do my best to make sure the trial does not unnecessarily damage relationships with your family, while at the same time vigorously defending you and your rights.

-I am proud to represent people who have been charged with domestic violence in Ann Arbor, Saline, Pittsfield Township, Chelsea, or Ypsilanti, in Washtenaw, Wayne, Monroe, Lenawee, Hillsdale, Jackson, Ingham, Livingston, and Oakland Counties.
+From my Ann Arbor office, I am proud to represent people who have been charged with domestic violence in Ann Arbor, Saline, Pittsfield Township, Chelsea, or Ypsilanti, in Washtenaw, Wayne, Monroe, Lenawee, Hillsdale, Jackson, Ingham, Livingston, and Oakland Counties.

 © 2020 Elmen Legal, PLLC — Ann Arbor, Michigan Criminal Defense Attorney